L1Blom/airquality-pico-esp-sgp30/README.md

 **Pico**: Micropython version out-of-the-box, I haven't used any special things.
 I2C and Serial only

 **ESP-01**: I flashed it with esp8266-1m-20210618-v1.16.bin from [micropython.org](https://micropython.org/download/esp8266/)
+- Any version is ok, the code is really straightforward

 **SGP30**: please note:
 - I found a library which turned out a little bit old (the latest versions from Adafruit can be found on their site).
 - But because I am not used to all the dependencies of Adafruit and CircuitPython, I still uses that older version.
-- Mainly because it works pretty much on its own with no specific dependencies. and it needed a small change, see contents.
+- Mainly because it works pretty much on its own with no specific dependencies and it needed a small change only, see contents.
 - I might switch to full-swing Adafruit in the future, though ;-)

 It needs a MQTT server to post the output of the sensor.
 Topics are SGP30 voor measurements and SGP30_mgt for internal info.